kmhuff/crypto-hack/crypto-hack.md

 --------------- ------------- --------------- ------------------- -------------- ---------- -----------
 Fireball Stance Insight       Fire            2                   Ranged         5

+See [Weapons] for an explanation of weapon stats.

 Stances do not take up inventory slots.
 They represent knowledge a character possesses rather than something they have.
+PCs in a stance may also use their hands as if they are empty.
 Switching stances  still follows the same rules as switching weapons, however.

 New stances are granted by scopes, at a rate of 2 stances for 1 scope.
 For instance, the scope that granted the above-mentioned Fireball Stance might be "May fight with sweeping gouts of flame or many precise rays of heat".
 This grants the above Fireball Stance, and also a Heat Ray Stance that deals damage and retaliates as two dual-wielded ranged weapons.